GenAI-CUEE/Estimation-Theory-EE523/Readme.md

 3. You may execute the `main` file in python or ipynb fileformat.

 * Course materials (such as HW and lecture notes) maybe provided in each `Tutorial` folder.
-* Each of these tutorials is run independently on its own environment.
+* Each tutorial runs independently in its own environment.